2016 Australian Capital Territory election: New MLAs

-Since the 2012 election, the total number of seats in the assembly had increased from from 17 seats (across two five-seat electorates and one seven-seat electorate) to 25 seats (across five five-seat electorates).
+Since the 2012 election, the total number of seats in the assembly had increased from 17 seats (across two five-seat electorates and one seven-seat electorate) to 25 seats (across five five-seat electorates).
 This has resulted in twelve new MPs being elected (eight to the new seats, two replacing Simon Corbell and Val Jeffery, who retired, and two replacing Chris Bourke and Jayson Hinder, who were defeated at the election).